-CAUTION The amount of your deduction may not exceed your (1) net income from self-employment or (2) your taxable income, as reported on line 8 of Schedule H (line 5 of Schedule H-EZ), to cause your income to become negative.
+CAUTION The amount of your deduction may not exceed your taxable income, as reported on line 8 of Schedule H (line 5 of Schedule H-EZ), to cause your income to become negative.

-Example 1: You received \$500 of taxable interest, \$10,000 of gross social security benefits, and a \$2,000 pension distribution in 2018.
-Medicare Part B premiums of \$1,560 were deducted from the social security benefits received.
-As you were at least age 65 at the end of 2018, the pension distribution is excluded from taxable Wisconsin income (see the 2018 Form 1 instructions for additional information concerning the retirement income exclusion).
+Example 1: You received \$500 of taxable interest, \$10,000 of gross social security benefits, and a \$2,000 pension distribution in 2021.
+Medicare Part B premiums of \$1,735 were deducted from the social security benefits received.
+As you were at least age 65 at the end of 2021, you are allowed a subtraction from Wisconsin income for the pension distribution (see the 2021 Schedule SB instructions for additional information concerning the retirement income subtraction).
+You elect to take a pension distribution subtraction of \$765 in order to claim the full amount of the medical care insurance subtraction.